First Aid for Mental Health | Classroom

 - How to support employees in relation to their mental health and ways to manage own wellbeing

-What benefits will employers get from the course?
+What benefits will employers get from the Introduction to First Aid for Mental Health Course?

-When your employees achieve this qualification, they will make a real difference in the workplace with the knowledge gained and understanding from understanding Mental Health in the Workplace.
+When your employees achieve this Level 2 Award in Introduction to First Aid for Mental Health qualification, they will make a real difference in the workplace with the knowledge gained and understanding about mental health.

 Why choose Southwest Health and Safety?